maciejg-git/litewind-alpine-documentation/documentation/plugins.md

 <div x-class:is-selected="text-lg border"></div>
 ```

-The is-selected is a property or getter of the x-data.
+The `is-selected` is a property or getter of the x-data.

 #### Modifiers

-The x-class allows three modifiers.

-The not modifier applies classes if the condition is false.
+The `not` modifier applies classes if the condition is false.

 ```html
 <div x-class:is-selected.not="text-lg border"></div>
 ```

-The only modifier applies classes if the condition is true and then ignores any other x-class directives on the element.